MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-security-config.md

 Identify the following diagram elements:

 Microsoft:
- - Microsoft hosts and operates the various Dynamics 365 products (and related technologies) on behalf of customers.
+ - Microsoft hosts and operates the various Dynamics 365 products on behalf of customers.
  - Azure Active Directory (Azure AD) Tenant ‘C’ – An Azure AD tenant owned by Microsoft.
 This is the tenant in which the Dynamics 365 applications are registered.

 Integrating partner: